ryancog/ProffieConfig/docs/faq.md

 - For some very cool, premade bladestyles, check out [Fett263's Style Library](https://fett263.com/fett263-proffieOS7-style-library.html).
 - For advanced use, the [ProffieOS Style Editor](https://profezzorn.github.io/ProffieOS-StyleEditor/style_editor.html) offers unparalleled customization, but has a very steep learning curve and requires quite a bit of effort to get going.

+## What if my board doesn't show up?

+If your Proffieboard isn't showing up in the device drop down, please make sure you've run the [first-time setup](/docs/firstsetup.md).

+If the Proffieboard is unresponsive or it was accidentally unplugged during configuration application, locate the [boot and reset buttons](https://fredrik.hubbe.net/lightsaber/v6/pinout.svg) on the Proffieboard.
+Now, with the board plugged into your computer, hold BOOT, push on RESET, release BOOT, and try refreshing again.
+You should see an entry labeled "BOOTLOADER" and will be able to reapply your config and be back off to the races!

 ## Still Need Help?

 [Open an issue](https://github.com/ryryog25/ProffieConfig/issues/new) to get support.